Jhananishri-B/netflix_repository/README.md

-Netflix Data Analysis
+Netflix Data Analysis:

 Overview

 This project performs an exploratory data analysis (EDA) on a dataset of Netflix titles.
 The primary goal is to gain a foundational understanding of the data, including its structure, key characteristics, and distribution of content types.
 The analysis is conducted using Python with the pandas, numpy, and matplotlib libraries.

-Features
+Features:

 The NETFLIX.ipynb notebook includes the following analysis steps:

-Data Loading and Inspection: The netflix_titles.csv file is loaded into a Pandas DataFrame.
+Data Loading and Inspection:
+The netflix_titles.csv file is loaded into a Pandas DataFrame.
 The initial rows, shape, column names, and data types are inspected to understand the dataset's structure.

+Data Cleaning:
-Data Cleaning: The code checks for and addresses missing values and duplicate entries to ensure data quality.
+The code checks for and addresses missing values and duplicate entries to ensure data quality.

+Descriptive Statistics:
-Descriptive Statistics: The project generates descriptive statistics for both numerical and categorical columns, providing a summary of the data's distribution.
+The project generates descriptive statistics for both numerical and categorical columns, providing a summary of the data's distribution.

-Unique Value Counts: It counts the number of unique values in each column to understand data cardinality.
+Unique Value Counts:
+It counts the number of unique values in each column to understand data cardinality.

-Exploratory Data Analysis (EDA): The notebook includes a bar chart to visualize the distribution of movies versus TV shows and identifies the most frequent country represented in the dataset.
+Exploratory Data Analysis (EDA):
+The notebook includes a bar chart to visualize the distribution of movies versus TV shows and identifies the most frequent country represented in the dataset.

 Project Structure
 .